mcataneo/pyLDT-cosmo/README.md

     pytest --pyargs pyLDT_cosmo

-   A test routine starts cruching the numbers (it should take about 90 sec.) and if pyLDT is correctly installed it should give 1 passed tests
+   A test routine starts cruching the numbers (it should take about 80 sec.) and if pyLDT is correctly installed it should give 1 passed tests

 <a name="conda_footnote"></a>
 ### Note for Conda users

+First make sure to install pip in your conda environment with

+    conda install pip

+Replace all subsequent 'pip install' commands with 'python -m pip install' so that packages are installed using the virtual enviroment's pip.

+Owing to an [incompatibility between PyJulia and Conda](https://pyjulia.readthedocs.io/en/latest/troubleshooting.html), PyJulia cannot be properly initialised out-of-the-box.
+As a workaround pyLDT-cosmo will automatically disable the precompilation cache mechanism in Julia, which inevitably slows down loading and usage of Julia packages.
+As a result, loading pyLDT-cosmo can take up to 3x longer in a conda envirnoment and PDF calculations can easily double their execution time.

 ## Models